Skip to Content

 After seeing the Wall Street area, head towards Ground Zero, the site where the tragedy of 9/11 unfolded.
 After the Twin Towers were destroyed, there was nothing but debris and rubble at Ground Zero.
 But now the site has been rebuilt, and many of the most impressive structures of NYC reside there.

 You may also want to check out the 9/11 Memorial & Museum.
-For this, it’s essential to plan in advance and book the timed-entry tickets.
-This will usually save you at least an hour if not more.
-However, with just one day in NYC, even with skip-the-line tickets, you probably won’t have enough time to do this museum justice (most people recommend at least 1.5-2 hours inside).
-If you decide to visit inside, get the 10 am tickets and adjust the rest of the itinerary accordingly and based on your interests.
+For this, it’s essential to plan in advance and book the timed-entry tickets as that will save you at least an hour if not more.
+However, with just one day in NYC, even with skip-the-line tickets, you probably won’t have enough time to do this museum justice (you really need at least 1.5-2 hours inside).
+If you decide to visit the museum, get the 10 am tickets and adjust the rest of the itinerary accordingly and based on your interests.

 9 11 Memorial Pools, Ground Zero, New York